TabishShamim180601/Research-Assistant-AI-Agent/README.md

 1. The project is that of a Research assistant AI agent.
 2. A query can be provided to the research assistant alongside a task.
 The research assistant would answer the query and perform the task.
-3. For this AI agent, the query is any research topic and the task is "Save to a file".
+3. For this AI agent, the query is any research topic and the task is saving the answer to a text file.
 4. For example, the query could be "Tell me about AI agents", and the task could be "Save to a file".
 5. For the aforementioned query, the AI agent would provide an answer as to what AI agents are, and would save the answer to a txt file.
 6. The AI agent utilises DuckDuckGo search and wikipedia to respons to queries.